open-telemetry/opentelemetry-java-instrumentation/instrumentation/runtime-metrics/library/README.md

   - bean: java.lang:type=Memory
     mapping:
       HeapMemoryUsage.used:
-        metric: jvm.heap.used
+        metric: my.own.jvm.heap.used
         type: updowncounter
         desc: The current heap size
-        unit: B
+        unit: By
       HeapMemoryUsage.max:
-        metric: jvm.heap.max
+        metric: my.own.jvm.heap.max
         type: updowncounter
         desc: The maximum allowed heap size
-        unit: B
+        unit: By
 ```
 The MBean responsible for memory statistics, identified by ObjectName `java.lang:type=Memory` has an attribute named `HeapMemoryUsage`, which is of a `CompositeType`.
 This type represents a collection of fields with values (very much like the traditional `struct` data type).
 To access individual fields of the structure we use a dot which separates the MBean attribute name from the field name.
-The values are reported in bytes, which here we indicate by `B`.
-In the above example, the current heap size and the maximum allowed heap size will be reported as two metrics, named `jvm.heap.used`, and `jvm.heap.max`.
+The values are reported in bytes, which here we indicate by `By`.
+In the above example, the current heap size and the maximum allowed heap size will be reported as two metrics, named `my.own.jvm.heap.used`, and `my.own.jvm.heap.max`.

 ### Measurement Attributes